How to Paint a Metal Front Door

 Paint the door with the color coat by first brushing the paint onto narrow or bumpy areas.
 Use the foam roller for larger, flat areas.
 Keep the roller as dry as possible to ensure a flat, drip-free coat.

-Replace the door knob, hinges, and all other hardware.
+When the door is completely dry, replace the door knob, hinges, and all other hardware.
 Mount the door with the assistance of a partner to hold the door in place.

 When to Call a Professional